OfficeDev/office-scripts-docs/docs/resources/samples/combine-worksheets-into-single-workbook.md

 1. Create a new Excel file in your OneDrive and add two scripts from this sample to it.
 1. Create a folder in your OneDrive and add at least one workbook with data to it.
 1. The flow you'll build gets all the files in a specified folder full of Excel workbooks.
-1. The **Return Worksheet Data** script gets the data from every worksheet in each of the workbooks.
+1. The **Return worksheet data** script gets the data from every worksheet in each of the workbooks.
-1. The **Add Worksheets** script creates a new worksheet in a single workbook for every worksheet in all the other files.
+1. The **Add worksheets** script creates a new worksheet in a single workbook for every worksheet in all the other files.

-## Sample code: Return Worksheet Data
+## Sample code: Return worksheet data

 ```TypeScript
 /**